stroiman/fspec/Readme.markdown

 The aim of this project is to provide a test framework to the .NET platform having the same elegance as the RSpec framework has on Ruby.

-You can easily use this framework to test C# code.
+You can easily use this framework to test C# code - that was in fact the original intent for this project.

 Currently the following features are supported